open/close all folders

 - Pokémon: In every saga (except for the Orange Islands one), Ash is forced into dressing up as a girl.
 Needless to say, it's never consensual on his part.

-- In the Sinnoh one he didn't seem to mind too dress as a Meido much aside from some slight embarrassment.
+- In the Sinnoh one, he didn't seem to mind to dress as a Meido much aside from some slight embarrassment.
+Maybe he's gotten use to it by that point?

 - Gender Flipped in Ouran High School Host Club when the boys are quite happy to dress up Haruhi (in men's clothing, making it this trope, as well as women's).